jslambda/pycon/2024/README.md

-# Build your own search engine
+# Build a search engine!

 ## Quick start
 1. You need to have an ElasticSearch instance running at localhost:9200 (see https://www.elastic.co/downloads/elasticsearch) with authentication disabled.